Facel3ss1/dotfiles/private_dot_config/nvim/README.md

 LSPs and other tools are installed and managed by [Mason](https://github.com/williamboman/mason.nvim).
-In general, to install tools for a language, you will need the package mangager for that language (e.g. `cargo`, `pip`, `npm`).
+In general, to install tools for a language, you will need the package manager for that language (e.g. `cargo`, `pip`, `npm`).
 You can run `:checkhealth mason` to see what package managers you have installed.